emlid/navio2-docs/docs/navio-ardupilot/ardupilot-tips.md

 BATT_CURR_PIN 3
 BATT_VOLT_PIN 2
 ```

-#### Auxiliary function switches

-Auxiliary function switches on channels 5-8 are still not supported and could lead to erroneous PWM generation on motors' channels.
-We do ask to ***NOT SET AUXILIARY FUNCTION SWITCHES TO RC5..8***.

 #### Further configuration

 As other ArduPilot configuration procedures are very similar for most ArduPilot-running autopilot hardware, please use the ArduPilot documentation.